What Does Cell Phone Insurance Cover

 Damage caused by intentional acts

-And here’s the part many people miss: even when something is covered, you’ll almost always have to pay a deductible, and the outcome — repair vs. replacement — depends on the specific policy you bought.
+Here’s the catch most folks miss: even if your situation qualifies, you’ll almost always owe a service fee or deductible, and the outcome — repair vs. replacement — depends on the details of your plan.

-In other words, coverage exists, but it comes with rules.
-Knowing the details ahead of time is what separates peace of mind from a bad surprise.
+In short, protection exists, but it comes with rules.
+Knowing the details ahead of time is what keeps you from running into unexpected costs.

 What Phone Insurance Typically Covers

-In plain terms, a typical phone insurance or phone protection plan is designed to help when your device suffers accidental damage.
-That usually includes things like a cracked screen, a hard drop onto unforgiving pavement, or a spill that leads to liquid damage.
-If the phone can be fixed, the insurer may authorize repairs.
-If it can’t, they may offer a replacement — sometimes a refurbished device, sometimes a new device, depending on the coverage details.
+Put simply, most plans are designed to help when your device takes a hit by accident.
+That means cracked screens, a hard drop onto the sidewalk, or a spill that leads to liquid damage.
+If it can be fixed, a repair option may be offered.
+If not, a replacement may be provided — sometimes refurbished, sometimes new — depending on the plan.

 Accidental damage, including drops and screen breaks